jarkonik/rocklang/README.md

 1. [Download and run the installer.](https://github.com/jarkonik/rocklang/releases/latest/download/rocklang-windows-latest.msi)
 2. At this point, if you haven't changed the default installer options, `rocklang.exe` should be installed and added to your `PATH`.
-3. Create a file named `main.rc` in a directory of your choice, with following
+3. Create a file named `main.rck` in a directory of your choice, with following
    content:
 ```
 print("Hello from rocklang")